 The presentations will lead through the Ins and Outs of mass cytometry, and how to examine cell suspensions and tissue sections.
 You will be will guided through typical experimental and data analysis workflows and will have opportunity to discuss with and get your questions answered by experts in the field.

-Tutorial Cytometry A
+Tutorial Publication in Cytometry A

 Chair: Attila Tarnok